 I was born in Long Beach, California, moved to Seattle at thirteen, moved back to Southern California at twenty-four.
 I wouldn’t want to live anywhere else.
 I love the sunshine and try my best not to complain when the temperature soars into the triple digits.

-Quincy’s a twelve-year-old mix of Chihuahua and terrier with terrible teeth.
+Quincy’s a thirteen-year-old mix of Chihuahua and terrier with terrible teeth.
 She trained herself to bark whenever the front door rattles.
 She only cares about toys when she’s keeping them from the other dogs, and loves to steal my socks.

 I started taking Quincy to obedience classes because she liked to bite small children.
 When we competed in AKC Rally she won a number of ribbons, largely because she loves to be the center of attention and has incredible food drive.

-Kinsey’s a six-year-old yellow Labrador retriever.
+Kinsey’s a seven-year-old yellow Labrador retriever.
 She’s tall and leggy because she’s bred to hunt ducks.
 At sixty pounds, she’s calm, sweet and gentle.
 She gets along with all dogs, big or small, and loves people, especially kids.
 I often wish I had her disposition, always happy, never a care in the world.

 Kinsey is a certified therapy dog through Therapy Dogs International and a live find FEMA certified search and rescue dog.